 5. AI & Machine Learning: The Champion Duo.

 If you are dealing with humongous data then accessing it manually is humanly implausible.
-That’s when AI comes into picture.
-AI and machine learning has tremendous potential for pattern recognition and resource matching, a highly useful trait in HR field.
+That’s when AI comes into the picture.
+AI and machine learning have tremendous potential for pattern recognition and resource matching, a highly useful trait in the HR field.
 This can be used to arrive at the intersection of jobs, skills and people to find the perfect match.
-Some interesting trends recognition by AI can assist in predicting the workforce trends, job trends, behavior trends and more.
+Some interesting trends recognition by AI can assist in predicting the workforce trends, job trends, behaviour trends and more.

 6. The Rise Of Mobile Apps: